How to Avoid These 6 Common Ransomware and Cyber Scams

-- Crypto-ransomware, the most common form of ransomware, uses strong cryptography that encrypts (scrambles) data and alerts victims that a ransom must be paid in order to release the data.
+The most common form of ransomware, uses strong cryptography that encrypts (scrambles) data and alerts victims that a ransom must be paid in order to release the data.
 With a number of variants being created, this form of ransomware that has been steadily on the rise.
 Once released on an unsuspecting user, it runs an executable code that unknowingly encrypts key files on the infected computer (documents, videos, images, slide presentations, databases, etc.).
 It then displays a "ransom" note with a countdown clock on the user's screen or drops a text file in a folder.
 The note demands payment in order to recover the encrypted data.

-- Phishing is typically spread through emails with the use of malicious attachments.
+Phishing is typically spread through emails with the use of malicious attachments.
 The most prominent form of phishing schemes would be spear phishing which is a more targeted scam that uses publicly available information about the recipient to attempt to steal money or personal information.

-- Drive-by-downloads are unintended downloads from infected websites that are installed on your device.
+These are unintended downloads from infected websites that are installed on your device.
 Unlike a pop-up download, installation can be initiated by a simple website visit or viewing an HTML email message.
 USB sticks also be used to spread ransomware to and from the attachable devices.
 Not only are files on the USBs stick vulnerable to attacks, it means that the USB itself is an attack vector that can spread the ransomware to corporate servers and other devices.

-- Malvertising refers to malicious advertisements placed onto legitimate online advertising sites and pages.
+Malvertising refers to malicious advertisements placed onto legitimate online advertising sites and pages.
 Crypto-ransomware is frequently spread through this technique.

 How To Protect Your Organization